 Inspection Contingency

-An inspection contingency gives buyers the option to exit a deal if major defects or structural issues are identified during a home inspection.
-If making an offer with an inspection contingency, the buyer has a set timeframe (usually 7 days) to hire an inspector.
-The home inspection cost is paid by the buyer and it may be required by the mortgage lender.
+An inspection contingency allows buyers to exit a deal if major defects or structural issues are identified during a home inspection.
+If making an offer with an inspection contingency, the buyer has a set period (usually seven days) to hire an inspector.
+The home inspection cost is paid by the buyer.

-Completing a 4-point inspection provides a review of the property’s major systems, including electrical, HVAC, plumbing, and roofing, and this may be all that a homeowners insurance company requires.
-But a fuller home inspection might turn up issues a 4-point one would miss so it’s worth getting a full home inspection.
+A 4-point inspection reviews the property’s major systems, including electrical; heating, ventilation, and air conditioning; plumbing; and roofing, which may be all that a homeowner’s insurance company requires.
+But a more thorough home inspection might reveal issues that a 4-point one would miss, so it’s worth getting a full home inspection.
 Buyers can also hire a specialist to examine any issues identified during an inspection in more detail.

 An inspection contingency may include a maximum dollar amount for repairs that allows the buyer to walk away from the contract.
 If they choose to negotiate instead, there’s typically a timeframe for the seller to make necessary improvements or lower the sales price to match the cost of repairs.